Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 Now let's take a closer look at each block of code to deal with possible interactions with Object Storage via the Python API:

 ### Creating connection

-To create a connection for interacting with the server use next block of code:
+To create a connection for interacting with the server, use next block of code:
 ```python
 import boto
 import boto.s3.connection